J. Gordon Edwards (entomologist): Mountaineering

 Edwards was a seasonal park ranger-naturalist in Glacier National Park for nine years beginning in 1947, and returned almost every summer in the years afterward for research.
 He spent much of his free time exploring the rugged terrain of the park, and pioneered many different routes up a variety of its spectacular mountains.
 In 1961 he produced A Climber's Guide to Glacier National Park, published by the Sierra Club, which quickly became a classic work, the definitive mountain guide to the park.
 I The book was revised and reprinted in the 1970s, 1990s, and as recently as 2017.
 In the foreword to its 1995 edition, Rolf Larson gave him the unofficial title of "patron saint of climbing" in the park.
 Ansel Adams personally gave Edwards permission to use his iconic photographs in the book.
 Edwards was also a founding member of the Glacier Mountaineering Society, a group that publishes an annual climbing journal and continues to be active in organizing hikes and climbs throughout the park.

-On July 19, 2004, Edwards died of a heart attack while hiking up Divide Mountain on the eastern edge of Glacier National Park with his wife, Alice.
-He was 84.
+On July 19, 2004, Edwards died of a heart attack at the age of 84 while hiking up Divide Mountain on the eastern edge of Glacier National Park with his wife, Alice.
 A memorial issue of the Glacier Park Foundation's newsletter called him "a legendary mountaineer and one of the most distinguished and famous figures in Glacier's history".
 He had a daughter, Jane who died in 2005, followed by his wife in 2015.